7urtles/Auto-Django/README.md

 Comes with example model, template, urls, and the static files are pre-linked.

-If you would like to deploy publicly check out the below repository: https://github.com/chparmley/Nginx-Django-Deployment
+If you would like to deploy publicly check out this repository: https://github.com/chparmley/Nginx-Django-Deployment